List of metro systems

-From top to bottom: Shanghai Metro is the metro system with the highest annual ridership in the world.
-Beijing Subway has the most subway stations and longest system in the world.
-The London Underground is the oldest metro system.
+Metro systems from top to bottom that have set records: The Shanghai Metro has the highest annual ridership in the world.
+The Beijing Subway is the largest system in the world by total track length.
+The London Underground is the world's oldest metro system.

 This list of metro systems includes electrified rapid transit train systems worldwide.
-In some parts of the world, metro systems are referred to as subways, undergrounds, tubes, mass rapid transit (MRT), metrô or U-Bahn.
-As of 6 October 2025, 205 cities in 65 countries operate 920 metro lines.
+In some parts of the world, metro systems are referred to as subways, undergrounds, tubes, mass rapid transit (MRT), métro or U-Bahn.
+As of 16 May 2026, 214 cities in 63 countries operate 962 metro lines.

-The London Underground first opened as an underground railway in 1863 and its first electrified underground line, the City and South London Railway, opened in 1890, making it the world's first deep-level electric metro system.
-The Budapest Millennium Underground Railway, which opened in 1896, was the world's first electric underground railway specifically designed for urban transportation and is still in operation today.
-The Beijing Subway is both the world's longest metro network at 879 km and the busiest with the highest annual ridership reaching approximately 2.83 billion passenger trips.
-The Beijing Subway has the greatest number of stations, with 424.
-As of 2024, the country with the most metro systems is China, with 54 in operation, including 11 of the 12 longest networks in the world.
+The London Underground first opened as an underground railway in 1863 and its first electrified underground line, the City and South London Railway, opened in 1890, making it the world's oldest metro system.
+As of 2024, the country with the most metro systems is China, with 54 in operation, including 11 of the 12 longest networks in the world and the 4 systems with the highest annual ridership numbers.